-When you are ready to launch your dynamic emails to your users, you must register with Google by following these steps:
+When you are ready to launch your dynamic emails to your users, you must register with Google for each sender email address that you use.
+You only need to register the email once.

 - Make sure that you meet all the guidelines and requirements listed below.